varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-        The Cache-Control header can contain a number of headers.
-Varnish evaluates it and looks for s-maxage and max-age.
-It will set the TTL to the value of s-maxage if found.
-If s-maxage isn't found, it will use max-age.
-If neither exist, it will use the Expires header to set the ttl.
-If none of those headers exist, it will use the default TTL.

-        This is done before ``vcl_fetch`` is executed and the process can be seen by looking at the TTL tag of varnishlog.

 	The purpose of the above example is to allow a gradual migration to using a backend-controlled caching policy.
-If the backend supplies s-maxage, it will be used, but if it is missing, a forced TTL is set.
+	If the backend does not supply ``s-maxage``, and the URL is a jpg file, then Varnish sets ``beresp.ttl`` to 60 seconds.

+        The ``Cache-Control`` response header field can contain a number of directives.
+	Varnish parses this field and looks for ``s-maxage`` and ``max-age``.

+	By default, Varnish sets ``beresp.ttl`` to the value of ``s-maxage`` if found.
+	If ``s-maxage`` is not found, Varnish uses the value ``max-age``.
+	If neither exists, Varnish uses the ``Expires`` response header field to set the TTL.
+	If none of those header fields exist, Varnish uses the default TTL, which is 120 seconds.

+        The default parsing and TTL assignment are done before ``vcl_backend_response`` is executed.
+	The TTL changing process is recorded in the ``TTL`` tag of ``varnishlog``.

+   ..
+TODO for the author: Find this rst file and update it
+   .. also, ask why some files are in include and under build.

 .. include:: build/exercises/complete-avoid_caching_a_page.rst

-Exercise: Either use s-maxage or set ttl by file type
+Exercise: Either use s-maxage or set TTL by file type
 -----------------------------------------------------

 Write a VCL that:

-- Uses ``Cache-Control: s-maxage`` where present
+- Uses ``Cache-Control: s-maxage`` when present
-- Caches ``.jpg`` for 30 seconds if s-maxage isn't present
+- Caches ``.jpg`` for 30 seconds if ``s-maxage`` is not present
-- Caches ``.html`` for 10 seconds if s-maxage isn't present
+- Caches ``.html`` for 10 seconds if ``s-maxage`` isn't present
-- Removes the Set-Cookie header if s-maxage OR the above rules indicates that Varnish should cache.
+- Removes the ``Set-Cookie`` header field if ``s-maxage`` OR the above rules indicate that Varnish should cache.

 .. container:: handout

    .. tip::

+      Divide and conquer!
+      Most somewhat complex VCL tasks are easily solved when you divide the tasks into smaller problems and solve them individually.
       Try solving each part of the exercise by itself first.
-Most somewhat complex VCL tasks are easily solved when you divide the tasks into smaller bits and solve them individually.

    .. note::

-      Varnish automatically reads s-maxage for you, so you only need to check if it is there or not - if it's present, Varnish has already used it to set ``beresp.ttl``.
+      Varnish automatically parses ``s-maxage`` for you, so you only need to check if it is there or not.
+      Remember that if ``s-maxage`` is present, Varnish has already used it to set ``beresp.ttl``.

 Solution: Either use s-maxage or set ttl by file type
 -----------------------------------------------------